KKAARRIIMM15/Java-UDP-video-calling/README.md

 3- Port forwarding tells your router to forward specific incoming traffic (from the internet) to a particular device inside your LAN.

+# Serialization
+### Why Should Video Frames and Audio Frames Be Serialized Before Transmission Over a Network?
+1- Computers store video and audio data as complex structures in memory (arrays, buffers, etc.).
+2- Networks do not understand these formats directly—they only transfer data as streams of bytes.
+3- Serialization converts frames into a standard byte format that can be sent over a network.
+4- Video and audio frames must be played in sequence to maintain synchronization.
+Serialization ensures frames are properly ordered and can be reconstructed in the correct order at the receiver.
+5- Video and audio frames need to be kept in sync so that speech matches the video.
+Serialization often includes timestamps to help synchronize audio with video.